Product Review: How I’m using turmeric curcumin for inflammation, pain, and better sleep

-What was cool was one week I had a flare up where things really got aggravated.
+Since then, there was a week where I had a flare up where things really got aggravated.
 (Not sure what caused it.)

 I took some Aleve and iced at night to calm things down and was able to return to turmeric at the end of the week.

 So, I would say for me it’s been a success since I’m weaned off of taking pains daily, I’m still able to sleep at night, and I can now use the pain meds for emergencies.

 I’m currently working with my doctor to continue getting better so I recover more fully and no longer need the turmeric.

 Tips for using turmeric for inflammation and pain